sablier-labs/docs/docs/solana/02-deployment-addresses.md

 title: "Deployment Addresses"
 ---

-This page provides essential information about the Sablier Protocol deployment on Solana, including deployment addresses, fees, and governance model.
+This page contains the deployment addresses for the first SolSab release.

 :::important